-DeMarco Murray spoke with owner Jeffrey Lurie on the team plane after Murray played only 14 snaps in the Eagles' win Sunday, but coach Chip Kelly wanted to make clear that Murray did not seek out Lurie to complain about his role.
+Chip Kelly confirmed that frustrated running back DeMarco Murray spoke with owner Jeffrey Lurie on the team plane after Murray played only 14 snaps in the Eagles' win on Sunday, but Kelly wanted to make clear that Murray did not seek out Lurie to complain about his role.

 "He did not go to the owner," Kelly said Wednesday.
 "He sat next to the owner on the plane.
 Our players always sit in first class, and when Mr. Lurie travels with us, he sits there next to them.
 They sat next to each other on the plane, so he didn't specifically go to Mr. Lurie and say, 'I need to request a meeting with you.' "